Stochastic reachability of a target tube: Theory and computation: Stochastic reachability: Properties of

 The key difference between assumptions in Proposition~\ref{prop:Borel} and~\ref{prop:usc} is the replacement of continuity requirements on $Q_k$, with stricter requirements on $f_k(\cdot)$, $ \mathcal{X}$, and $\targettube{}$.
-Neither of these assumptions subsume the other in general (Figure~\ref{fig:assums_venn}).
+These assumptions do not subsume each other in general, as illustrated in Figure~\ref{fig:assums_venn}.